trustbit/Contexture/README.md

 - "Empower users to input data"
   - effort 4 days

-## Connect the BMC with Structurizr
+## Connect the BCC with Structurizr

 For visualization and exploration purposes Structurizr can be used to display information and the connections of bounded contexts.

-Mapping BMC towards the Structurizr / C4 model:
+Mapping BCC towards the Structurizr / C4 model:

 DDD concepts: